Yandex Cloud

 SQL

-To see a list of queries in progress and in the queue, run the command:
+To see a list of queries in progress and in the queue, run this command:

 SELECT query, waiting, rsgname, rsgqueueduration